 - Lower Primary.
 Ages 3-7: FS and KS1

 - Upper Primary.
 Ages 5-11: KS1 and KS2

 - Primary with French.
 Ages 5-11 : KS1 and KS2

 In addition to a degree (normally 2:1 or above), applicants must have a GCSE grade C or above in English Language, Mathematics and Science.
 We also require applicants to have some recent experience in a mainstream school in an appropriate age group.
 Please consult our website to find detailed explanations of our recruitment and selection processes and criteria.

 To enable you to achieve the award of Qualified Teacher Status and to prepare you for your future career by fostering a strong ethos of reflective practice.

 Teaching and assessment methods

 All students will learn how to teach children of their specified age range.
 This will be learned through a wide variety of sessions in University covering all areas of the curriculum and focusing on the skills needed to become an effective teacher; a teaching experience in each term and a range of other experiences both in schools and in the wider community.

 Students opt for a specialist area of study from a range of options presented early in the course.

 For Primary with French students this specialist area will be French and they will complete focused work at University and in schools to develop their skills in teaching this subject alongside all other areas of the curriculum.
 All specialist studies contribute to one of two formally assessed written assignments which normally lead to 60 credits at Masters level.
-In addition students are assessed against the TA Professional Standards for Qualified Teacher Status.
+In addition students are assessed against the Department for Education's Teacher's Standards.
 The course is full time and this requires full time commitment from students.